jonmikeli/azureiotdevicesimulator5-dps/README.md

 ## New features
 This version of the Azure IoT Device Simulator integrates the use of a DPS (Device Provisioning Service).
 For now, it implements provisioning based on:
- - group enrollment
+ - group enrollment with:
    - symmetric keys
    - CA X509 certificates

 ## Description - Not just a simple DPS integration
 What could seem at first glance a simple feature addition has involved some deep work to keep the whole underlying mechanism coherent with full automatic provisioning and create at the same time "real life" representative value.